State plans to hire fewer contact tracers than experts recommend

 “Hell NO no contacting,” one person wrote May 14 after state Secretary of Health and Mental Health Jerome Loughridge spoke about contact tracing last week.

-Another person posted a warning to contract tracers, saying she has a six-foot fence, owns a “pack” of dogs and shows a “No Trespassing” sign.
-The comment ended with a “good luck” and a middle-finger emoji.

-Wendelboe said these types of concerns are unfounded, as contact tracers are told that state law prevents them from unauthorized disclosure of personal information, which is used only for public health purposes.
+Wendelboe said these concerns are unfounded, as contact tracers are told that state law prevents them from unauthorized disclosure of personal information, which is used only for public health purposes.

 Unlike in some other areas or countries, Oklahoma has no current plans to use mobile apps to notify someone if they are close to a person who has been diagnosed with COVID-19.
 Some experts say such apps can be effective, but they also have raised privacy concerns.